Punta Gorda, Belize Travel Guide + Best Things to Do

 Punta Gorda Belize Quick Planner

 Planning a trip to southern Belize?
-Punta Gorda is one of the country’s most underrated destinations.
+Punta Gorda might be one of the country’s most underrated destinations.
 It’s best known for its laid-back atmosphere, Maya culture, eco-tourism opportunities, and access to jungle adventures without the crowds found in northern Belize.

 • Best time to visit: December through April for drier weather.
 November is also a great time to visit for Garifuna Settlement Day celebrations